SMS Drip Campaign: What Is It and How Do You Launch It

 How to Build a Drip Campaign

-To launch a drip marketing campaign, all you need is a marketing automation platform, or in the case of texting—an SMS platform.
+To launch a text message drip campaign, all you need is a marketing automation platform, or in the case of texting—an SMS platform.
 These offer wide functionality and feature sets like mass texting to streamline and tweak your campaigns for a wide audience.
 But before hitting send, you have some important steps to take.
-Following these will ensure that you maximize the effectiveness of your drip campaign.
+Following these will ensure that you maximize the effectiveness of your drip messaging.

 Define Your Goals